lildude/gonefora.run/_posts/2016-05-15-week-in-review-9-15-may-16.md

 For the next two weeks I'll be on my early summer holiday.
 I'm not sure how much running I'll be doing, but I do intend to use this time to relax, recover and enjoy myself because when I get back, it'll be 16 weeks to [Berlin](http://www.bmw-berlin-marathon.com/) which means 16 weeks of grueling training.
 I will of course get out at least a few times: you can't travel without going for a run.

-I'm off to relax and enjoy my holiday. :wave:
+I'm off to relax and enjoy my holiday. 👋